zeroluck/docs/sources/admin-guide/SCIM/index.md

 client will have to present this permission ticket to the oxAuth UMA Authorization API endpoints (the rpt_endpoint) to obtain a valid token.

-From the Gluu Server admin perspective, you'll need to make sure there is an UMA Scope created, and that this scope is associated with a policy that enables the client to call the SCIM API's.
+From the Gluu Server admin perspective, you will need to make sure there is an UMA Scope created, and that this scope is associated with a policy that enables the client to call the SCIM APIs.
 For example, out of the box, the Gluu Server ships with a policy for an client id white list.

 For more information, see the Gluu Server UMA documentation.
-Just remember for SCIM, oxTrust is the "UMA Resource Sever", and the SCIM client is the UMA Client.
+Just remember for SCIM, oxTrust is the "UMA Resource Server", and the SCIM client is the UMA Client.

 ## SCIM REST API Reference